 Let's take a quick spin through some recent Obamacare-related headlines, shall we?

-(1) One of America's top insurers, hamstrung by losses, pulls out of state exchanges -- as predicted:
+(1) One of America's top insurers, hamstrung by losses, pulls out of state exchanges --

 The biggest insurer in the nation has exited the Obamacare exchanges in Arkansas and Georgia, as insurers struggle financially in the exchanges.
 UnitedHealth will leave the two states and not sell plans in Arkansas and Georgia.
 The move comes as UnitedHealth has detailed more than $400 million in losses in the Obamacare exchanges and threatened to leave the exchanges altogether...UnitedHealth did not immediately return a request for comment.
 The insurer has previously said that it may have to leave the entire Obamacare business due to mounting losses.